howonlee/mertonon/docs/v0_7_roadmap.md

 - [ ] Kill the statecharts
 - [ ] Kill the selectors
+- [ ] Consider the re-frame bit done

 - [ ] Model updates, genericized endpoints in BE
 - [ ] Model updates component